Tackling tough public health concerns across North Carolina and around the world

 - demonstration projects

-that anticipate future public health challenges and accelerate sustainable solutions across North Carolina and around the world.
+- teaching practices that anticipate future public health challenges and accelerate sustainable solutions across North Carolina and around the world.

 Gillings Innovation Labs are funded by the School’s $50 million gift from Dennis Gillings and Joan Gillings.
 This model has been so successful that other funders want to partner with the School to solve problems through Commissioned Innovation Labs.

 - International Association of Plumbing and Mechanical Officials

 - Alice Ammerman, who was awarded one of the first GILs, continues to help North Carolinians eat healthy.
 Read more here.